franzenzenhofer/f19n-obtrusive-livetest/sample-rules/README.md

 ## Custom rules

-A custom rule consists of one javascript function receiving an `EventCollection` as first argument and must return a valid rule result (see below).
+A custom rule consists of one javascript function receiving an `EventCollection` as first argument and must return a [valid rule result](#rulecontext).

 - [EventCollection](#eventcollection)
 - [RuleContext](#rulecontext) (rule helper methods)